Introduction to Arithmetic Groups

-\begin{proof} We know $C$ is contained in some Frechet space~$\Frechet$; let $\LL^\infty(H;\Frechet)$ be the space of all \emph{bounded} measurable functions from~$H$ to~$\Frechet$ (where two functions are identified if they are equal a.e.)
-Since $\LL^1(H)$ is separable, this is a Frechet space with respect to the semi-norms

-for $f \in \LL^1(H)$ \csee{L(H;F)Frechet}.
-Since $C$ is nonempty and convex, it is obvious that $\LL^\infty(H;C)$ is nonempty and convex.
-Also, since $C$ is compact (hence bounded), the Banach-Alaoglu Theorem implies that $\LL^\infty(H;C)$ is compact.
-Furthermore, the action of~$H$ by right-translation is continuous \csee{HContOnL(H;C)}.
+\begin{proof} Let $\LL\infty(H;\Banach^*)$ be the space of all bounded measurable functions from~$H$ to~$\Banach^*$ (where two functions are identified if they are equal a.e.).
+This is the dual of the (separable) Banach space $\LL1(H;\Banach)$, so it has a natural weak$^*$ topology.
+Since $\LL\infty(H; C)$ is a closed, bounded, convex subset of $\LL\infty(H;\Banach^*)$, the Banach-Alaoglu Theorem \pref{BanachAlaogluThm} tells us that it is weak$^*$ compact.
+In addition, the action of~$H$ by right-translation on $\LL\infty(H; C)$ is continuous \csee{HContOnL(H;C)}.

-It is not difficult to see that $\LL^\infty_\Lambda(H;C)$ is a nonempty, closed, convex, $H$-invariant subset \csee{Equi(H;C)ClosedConvex}. \end{proof}
+It is not difficult to see that $\LLequi\Lambda\!(H;C)$ is a nonempty, closed, convex, $H$-invariant subset \csee{Equi(H;C)ClosedConvex}. \end{proof}

-\begin{proof}[\bf Proof of \cref{SubgrpAmen}] Suppose $\Lambda$ is a closed subgroup of an amenable group~$H$.
-For simplicity, let us assume $H$ is discrete \csee{SubgrpIsAmen(NotDiscrete)}.
-Given a nonempty, compact, convex $\Lambda$-space~$C$, \cref{Linfty(H;C)good} tells us that $\LL^\infty_\Lambda(H;C)$ is a nonempty, compact, convex $H$-space.
-Thus, the amenability of~$H$ implies that $H$ has a fixed point~$\psi$ in~$\LL^\infty_\Lambda(H;C)$.
-The $H$-invariance implies $\psi$ is constant.
-Thus, for any $h \in H$, we have
+\begin{proof}[\bf Proof of \cref{SubgrpAmen}] Let $\Lambda$ be a closed subgroup of an amenable Lie group~$H$.
+Given any continuous action of~$\Lambda$ on a compact, metrizable space~$X$, it suffices to show there is a $\Lambda$-invariant probability measure on~$X$ \fullcsee{AmenEquiv}{InvMeas}.
+From \cref{Linfty(H;C)good}, we know that $\LLequi\Lambda \bigl( H; \Prob(X) \bigr)$ is a nonempty, compact, convex $H$-space.
+Therefore, the amenability of~$H$ implies that $H$ has a fixed point~$\psi$ in~$\LLequi\Lambda (H;C)$.
+So $\psi$ is essentially $H$-invariant.
+If we fix any $\lambda \in \Lambda$, then, for a.e.\ $h \in H$, we have